 I love that advice!

-So stay tuned for the final step in our journey (which will actually be just the beginning) and in the meantime, Danielle, Chronicles of a Superheroine will be available and ready to ship in January of 2019, but you can PREORDER it right now here: Preorder Danielle: Chronicles of a Superheroine.
+So stay tuned for the final step in our journey (which will actually be just the beginning) and in the meantime, Danielle, Chronicles of a Superheroine will be available and ready to ship in 2019, but you can PREORDER it right now here: Preorder Danielle: Chronicles of a Superheroine.

 I was selected for this opportunity as a member of CLEVER and the content and opinions expressed here are all my own.